stakkr-org/stakkr/README.md

 lamp dns stop
 ```

-**Warning**: you can start only one DNS for one instance of docker-lamp.
+**Warning**: you can start only one DNS for one instance of marina.
 It looks like a limitation of *mgood/resolve* that is not able to handle multiple networks.

 We also recommand to remove dnsmasq from Network Manager and to uninstall `libnss-mdns` (with `sudo apt-get remove libnss-mdns`)